 Delivering biological agents inside cells in a way that maintains their bioactivity is a major challenge faced by nanomedicine.
 In particular the delivery of agents such as nucleic acids, peptides and proteins require effective protection from degradation outside the cell together with an accurate targeting to their site of biological action inside the cell, bypassing the endolysosomal system.
 A vast range of nanomaterials have been developed to address these challenges, including natural and synthetic vesicles, polymer-, metal- and semiconductor-based nanoparticles, multi-stage approaches and more recently nanowires and nanoneedles.
 In particular it is known that geometry and surface chemistry of nanomaterials are crucial in determining their interaction with cells and the fate of the cargo, but there is still a pressing need to understand how nanomaterials can be designed to leverage specific cellular processes that direct cargo to the cell cytoplasm and nucleus.
 This project will address these challenges blending nanotechnology, biophotonics techniques and advanced cellular and molecular biology.

 The Chiappini lab is a highly stimulating multidisciplinary environment focussing on engineering nanomaterials to manipulate cell behaviour.
 Research in the lab spans across nanomedicine, tissue engineering and biosensing.
 Researchers in the lab leverage expertise from material science and engineering, cell and molecular biology and biointerface sciences.
 The lab is located within the Centre for Craniofacial and Regenerative Biology, one of the Centres of Excellence at King’s College London.
 King’s is a leading international university, member of the Russel Group of UK research-intensive universities.
-The Faculty of Dentistry, Oral and Craniofacial sciences is recognised as second in the world for dentistry in the QS World University Rankings 2020.
+The Faculty of Dentistry, Oral and Craniofacial sciences is recognised as second in the world by QS survey.

-- Degree in Bioengineering, Chemistry, Biology or similar.
+- Degree in Biology, Bioengineering, Biochemistry, or similar.

 - Evidence of laboratory experience in related field.